A Nightclub Has Been Shut Down After A Woman Rode A Horse On The Dance Floor

 On Friday night, Miami Beach Police said the horse had been located and was deemed to be "healthy and safe."

-The club has not yet commented on the incident, and staff did not immediately respond to request for comment from BuzzFeed News on Saturday.
+The club has not yet commented on the incident, and staff did not immediately respond to a request for comment from BuzzFeed News on Saturday.

 Julia Reinstein is a reporter for BuzzFeed News and is based in New York.